RobRendell/OwlcatKingmakerModCraftMagicItems/README.md

 ## To Do

+* Scroll Savant wizard should get Scribe Scroll at 1st level.
 * If bonded item feature is missing but the character has a bonded item (e.g. respec), revert the item and remove the buff.
 * Enchantments with restrictions (such as Celestial "minimum +3") should be displayed in the UI.
 * Make characters in town work from the "stash" (and their own equipment) rather than from the party inventory.